 The straps’ ergonomic design makes it a cinch to handle.
 It also gives assurance that your cargo or whichever equipment you haul will not fall off as a result of some bulky straps.

 Like most ratchet straps, these ones come with the rubberized S hooks, which make it an absolute breeze for your bike without accidentally scratching it.
-Perhaps a downside could be the elongated S hook which, to me, seem a bit unsecure should you ride on rocky terrains.
+Perhaps a downside could be the elongated S hook which, to me, seems a bit unsecure should you ride on rocky terrains.
 I would prefer a 90 degrees angle.
 But, for trucks, these typical S hooks are preferable.

 If you are not satisfied, the company promises you 100% money back guarantee.
 Well, I would put it to a test if I were you since I will get my refund in full should it prove otherwise.